Skip to main content

 • Patients who have received carbamazepine consistently for longer than three months and test positive for HLA-A*31:01: cautiously consider prescribing carbamazepine.

-• It should be noted that not all carbamazepine-induced cutaneous adverse reactions can be attributed to HLA-B*15:02 or HLA-A*31:01.
+• It should be noted that not all carbamazepine-induced cutaneous or hepatic adverse reactions can be attributed to HLA-B*15:02 or HLA-A*31:01.
 All patients should be monitored as standard practice.

 Resources